 As far as the pricing is concerned, it is not actually cheap but it is reasonably priced.

 Generally, Projected AR is complicated to set up and requires a certain level of expertise to make it work.
 That is not ideal for everyday uses.

 So people at Lightform decided to simplify the process and have made a Projection AR device that is easy to learn and easy to use.

 With the help of Lightform devices, anyone can install a Projected AR setup in their homes and offices.

 At present Lightform offers two types of AR Projection hardware.

-One is an all in one solution with a mapping camera, projection plus the computing device built into a single package.
+One is an all-in-one solution with a mapping camera, projection plus computing device built into a single package.
 This is the most beginner-friendly solution and is very easy to use.